syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 * The first container in the list receives the resource document created by the user's request&mdash;this request will comply with the `xaasCrd` described above.
 The document is available to the pipeline in `/input/object.yaml`.
 * The container's command then executes with the input object and fulfils its responsibilites.
 * The container writes any resources to be created to `/output/`.
-* The resources in `/output` of the last container in the `xaasRequestPipeline` array will be scheduled and applied to the appropriate worker clusters.
+* The resources in `/output` of the last container in the `xaasRequestPipeline` array will be scheduled and applied to the appropriate Worker Clusters.

 ## Recap {#summary}
 You have now authored your first promise.
 Congratulations 🎉